c-l-nguyen/the-VBA-of-Wall-Street/README.md

 # the-VBA-of-Wall-Street
 Excel VBA scripting on stock market data.

+Contents:
+/code - contains VBA code to summarize stock ticker data /data - contains Excel data to test code on (*note* contains 100+MB of data) /images - contains screenshots of solution in Excel

+Directions: This submission solves the Hard Challenge level.
+Copy the macro code over to Excel and run the HardChallenge() macro to test the solution.

-This project uses VBA scripting in Excel to summarize sample stock market data according to three different levels:
+Additionally, this project uses VBA scripting in Excel to summarize sample stock market data according to three different levels:

 1. Easy - Returns the following using Easy(), EasyChallenge() macros:
     * stock ticker symbol